 The original Fire Station 1 was built in 1929 and was located downtown, at the corner of 3rd and Front Street.
 It was no longer being used after Fire Station 5 was built on Roberts Road in 1975.
 In the late 1970's, the decision was made to have the building on 3rd and Front Street demolished and the existing stations have never been renumbered.

 To receive our radio frequency, program your scanner to 154.445.

 Firefighters have many other duties in addition to responding to emergencies.
-They spend a lot of their time training for structure fire attack, wildland fire attack, motor vehicle crash extrication, rope rescue, interior search and rescue, emergency medical incidents and training for a variety of other different types of calls they respond to.
-They also do commercial inspections, station and apparatus maintenance, school tours, and public education, as well as participation on Fire Department committees and meetings.
+A lot of their time is spent training for structure fire attack, wildland fire attack, motor vehicle collision extrication, rope rescue, interior search and rescue, emergency medical incidents and a variety of other types of calls they respond to.
+They also perform commercial inspections, station and apparatus maintenance, station tours, and public education.

-You can request a copy of a fire report through the City's online request form by clicking here.
-Alternatively, you can call Medford Fire-Rescue Headquarters at (541) 774-2300 or come by our office at 200 S. Ivy St., Suite #180, Medford, OR 97501.
-There is a charge for this service, which varies according to the length of the report.
+The best way to request a copy of a fire report is to use the City's online request form by clicking here.
+Alternatively, you can call Medford Fire-Rescue Headquarters at 541-774-2300.
+There can sometimes be a fee for this service, depending on a variety of factors, including the length of the report.

 Emergency Communications of Southern Oregon (ECSO) is the dispatch center that receives all emergency calls.
 If you need to reach ECSO's non-emergent dispatch line for any non-emergent issues, call 541-770-4784.

 The fire department does not service fire extinguishers.
 You can contact a local fire extinguisher company, as they have the proper equipment to service them.

 Please pull to the right and stop.
 This will allow fire apparatus or other emergency vehicles adequate and clear lanes to safely and quickly continue their response.